Bosch Dishwasher Error Code E14 — How to Fix (Flow sensor error)

 Step 5: Replace the Flow Sensor (if necessary)

 If the flow sensor is damaged or clogged, you may need to replace it.
 Purchase a replacement flow sensor from the manufacturer or a reputable supplier.
 Follow the manufacturer's instructions for installation.
+The cost of a replacement flow sensor can range from $50 to $150, depending on the model and supplier.

 - 6